How does Car Pal differ from CarGurus?

 When you search for car-buying services, you’ll see lots of options, including CarGurus, TrueCar, Cars.com, and Costco.
 These auto-buying companies are very aggressive in gaining your business, but they’re much less aggressive in protecting you from bad deals.

 Sure, they’ve got automated, online systems which make it easy to search by year, make, and model—but what they don’t do is personally vet the cars before you put your hard-earned money down, and they won’t advocate for you personally with the dealer.

 One compelling CarGurus advertisement on YouTube shows a young couple sitting at a restaurant table with an older couple (presumably their parents), who offer to “help” intimidate the dealer to get a better price.
 The young couple say, “No, we’ve got this—we have CarGurus!”

-As a consumer-advocacy company, we at Car Pal rejoice whenever we see images and stories that promise a service that is easier, faster, and fairer—but the problem comes when they those services don’t deliver on that promise.
+As a consumer-advocacy company, we at Car Pal rejoice whenever we see images and stories that promise a service that is easier, faster, and fairer—but the problem comes when those services don’t deliver on that promise.

 Life is not as simple as CarGurus would have you believe.
 If you search their site and land on a vehicle marked “Great Deal!” what are you really getting?
 The advertisement implies that you can simply call the dealership, and the car will be ready for you to pay for and drive away.
 But WAIT!…not so fast!

 While these companies can help you narrow down your options to your ideal vehicle, there are still dozens of concerns that can’t be addressed by that kind of automation.
 It takes a personal touch.
 And a personal touch is what you get with Car Pal!